-Thailand’s average Most-Favored-Nation (MFN) applied tariff rate was 10 percent in 2019 (latest data available).
-Thailand’s average MFN applied tariff rate was 29 percent for agricultural products and seven percent for non-agricultural products in 2019.
-Thailand has bound 75 percent of its tariff lines in the World Trade Organization (WTO), with an average WTO bound tariff rate of 28 percent.
+Thailand’s average Most-Favored-Nation (MFN) applied tariff rate was 11.5 percent in 2021 (latest data available).
+Thailand’s average MFN applied tariff rate was 31.2 percent for agricultural products and 8.4 percent for non-agricultural products in 2021 (latest data available).
+Thailand has bound 75.2 percent of its tariff lines in the World Trade Organization (WTO), with an average WTO bound tariff rate of 28.0 percent.

 High tariffs in many sectors continue to hinder access to the Thai market for many U.S. products.
 The highest ad valorem tariff rates apply to imports competing with locally produced goods, including automobiles and automotive parts, motorcycles, beef, pork, poultry, tea, tobacco, flowers, beer and spirits, and textiles and apparel.
-For example, Thailand applies import tariffs of 80 percent on motor vehicles, 60 percent on motorcycles and certain clothing products, and 54 percent to 60 percent on distilled spirits.
-Thailand applies a 10 percent tariff on most pharmaceutical products, including almost all products on the World Health Organization’s list of essential medicines, with the exception of some vaccines, anti-malarials, and anti-retrovirals, which are exempt.
+Wine imports are subject to a 54 percent tariff and six different taxes; taken together, the effective duty and tax burden is nearly 400 percent.
+Industry has raised concerns about the import tariffs on wine and disparate ad valorem taxes that appear to favor domestic white liquor.